CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 * Who manages the access credentials.
 * Use of collaborative publishing tools that protect the credentials of social media accounts.
 * Use of password managers.
-* False accounts monitoring if applied.
+* Monitoring for fake accounts, if applicable.

 #### For each specific service
 * What characteristics can be configured in addition to those present in the general policy?